 What is civil partnership?

-Civil partnership is a formal legal relationship between same-sex partners who will acquire the status of civil partner.
+Civil partnership is a formal legal relationship between same-sex partners and heterosexual partners who will acquire the status of civil partner.
 This grants rights, responsibilities and obligations similar to those of married couples.
 The law is contained in the Civil Partnership Act 2004.

 Who is eligible for a civil partnership?